replication-pack/RePatch/README.md

 The data from the integration pipeline will be stored in the database, `refactoring_aware_integration`. `RePatch` will create the database if it does not already exist.
 Finally, use the scripts in `analysis` directory to get tables and plots from the data.

 ## Analysis and Reproducibility
 We provide SQL scripts, `CSV` files and notebook to support reproduciblity of the results reported in the paper.
 This can be found in the `analysis` directory.
-If you want to regenerate the CSV files, setup and populate the database with the data provide in `database` directory
+If you want to regenerate the CSV files, setup and populate the database with the data provide in `database` directory.

-### RQ1

-### RQ2

-### RQ3